1956 Progressive Conservative leadership convention

 The 1956 Progressive Conservative leadership election was held to choose a leader for the Progressive Conservative Party of Canada.
 The convention was held at the Ottawa Coliseum in Ottawa, Ontario, Canada.
-The convention began on December 13, 1956 with voting occurring on December 14 when John Diefenbaker was elected the new leader.
+The convention began on December 13, 1956, with voting occurring on December 14 when John Diefenbaker was elected the new leader.

 Background

 The ailing George A. Drew had taken a leave of absence from his duties as Leader of the Opposition for much of 1956 due to a nearly fatal attack of meningitis.
-After eight years as party leader, he announced his resignation in the fall of 1956 and a leadership convention was announced for December in Ottawa.
+After eight years as party leader, he resigned in the fall of 1956, and a leadership convention was announced for December in Ottawa.